DonZiglioni/crossword_lab_hack_poc/README.md

 For this exercise, I'm going to use Javascript to keep things simple and easy to display on a front-end static website, however you can probably program and display the results in your command line for faster results without the need to design anything.

-The basic POC exploit for this is as follows...
+The basic PoC exploit for this is as follows...

 ```javascript
     let grid = [[...], [...], [...], ...]